Reducing risks with G

 G and alcohol

-Never mix G with alcohol as it can dramatically increase the effects of the drug, leading to a much higher risk of ‘going under’ (overdosing on G and potentially losing consciousness) and vomiting.
+Never mix G with alcohol.
+It can dramatically increase the effects of the drug, leading to a much higher risk of ‘going under’ (overdosing and losing consciousness) and vomiting.

-If you’ve been drinking earlier in the evening, waiting a good number of hours and drinking water to help sober up is important before taking any G.
+If you’ve been drinking earlier in the evening, waiting at least a few hours and drinking water to help sober up is important before taking any G.

 Getting an accurate dose of G is crucial.
 A tiny bit too much can cause you to lose consciousness or ‘go under’.

 - A common starting dose for GBL is between 0.5ml and 1ml, although some guys who’ve built up a tolerance to it might take 1.5ml or 2ml.